-I recently watched the film Up in the Air, in which George Clooney’s seasoned traveller character, Ryan, bullies Anna Kendrick’s newbie character to switch to smaller, better-wheeled luggage at the airport.
+I recently watched the film Up in the Air, in which George Clooney’s seasoned traveler character, Ryan, bullies Anna Kendrick’s newbie character to switch to smaller, better-wheeled luggage at the airport.

 As she is on the floor in a corner of the airport, transferring the contents of one suitcase into another, we see that she has taken up nearly half of her space with pillows.
 Ryan grabs her travel neck pillow and the full-size bed pillow she’s brought with her and puts them into a nearby trash bin.

 I agree with Ryan that you should not bring a pillow when you travel if you can avoid it.
-However, there are three valid reasons why you might need your pillow.
+However, there are three valid reasons why you might need it:

 [Edit: In these COVID-19 days and likely on beyond, it is probably less likely that airlines will be handing pillows and blankets to passengers.
 Bring a pillow or a use your coat for lumbar support!]

 Sleeping on the plane (maybe): Oh the evils of trying to sleep on a plane!
 This is something I still haven’t mastered.
 I think the pillow they give you is just fine if you have a window seat: put the pillow on the wall and lean into it.
 But if you are in the aisle or [horror!] in the center seat, then the pillow will do you exactly no good at all.